withcaldera/engineering-framework/roles/02-senior-software-engineer.md

 - Make and document architectural decisions
 - Make thoughtful architectural trade-offs balancing speed and quality
 - Demonstrate depth in relevant areas
+- Proactively identify and address technical debt before it becomes a problem
 - Leave code better than you found it
 - Adopt and evangelize tools that multiply team effectiveness